bao-project/bao-docs/source/development/contributing.rst

 The project's development flow for all repositories is centered around the `main` branch.
-Any code contribution, be it internal or external, takes the form of a Github pull-request (PR) to the main branch.
+Any code contribution, be it internal or external, takes the form of a Github PR to the main branch.
 The main branch is then tagged periodically according to the defined :ref:`versioning scheme<versioning>`.